 Where to Stay inside Glacier National Park

-Each of the lodges and motor inns offers activities, like hiking or organized tours.
+Each of the lodges and motor inns offers activities like hiking or organized tours.
 Properties near lakes offer boating.
 True to National Park lodging, the properties in Glacier do not offer TV and air-conditioning.

 Apgar Village Lodge and Cabins

 Just inside the West Entrance of Glacier National Park, Apgar Village offers motel rooms and equipped cabins for budget travelers.
-Each cabin is unique and some offer equipped kitchens with refrigerators, ranges and coffee makers.
+Each cabin is unique, and some offer equipped kitchens with refrigerators, ranges and coffee makers.
 Motel rooms feature one or two queen beds.

-Open seasonal from mid May until early October.
+Open seasonal from mid-May until early October.
 Reservations required.

 Village Inn Motel

-Located a few miles inside of the west entrance in the Apgar Village, Village Inn motel was built in 1956.
+Located a few miles inside of the west entrance in the Apgar Village, the Village Inn motel was built in 1956.
 Find units equipped with basic kitchens as well as family units that accommodate five or six people.

-Open seasonal from mid May until late September.
+Open seasonal from mid-May until late September.
 Reservations required.

 Lake McDonald Lodge